redthing1/w1tn3ss/tools/README.md

 ### notes

-- certificate install requires sudo
+- installing the certificate requires sudo
-- signing needed after each build
+- each build of the binary must be signed with the entitlements
-- required for injection on macos
+- you can't inject as a non-root user on macos without the `com.apple.security.cs.debugger` entitlement
-- development only - not for distribution